 - Requirements for the position – a list of necessary professional credentials, education, skills, experience, and licenses, as required;

 - Details about start and end dates (if applicable) of the position;

 - Specifics about the salary you are offering – both wages and other forms of payment;

 - The name and address of the employer, the address of the employee’s future place of work, and the details of a contact person at the Canadian company who is familiar with the job offer.

 Along with verifying that the job offer is genuine, HRSDC will ensure that the conditions the Canadian company is offering are consistent with Canadian standards.
-Once HRSDC has confirmed the job offer with a Labour Market Opinion (LMO), CIC will grant employment authorization for the company’s future employees to work in Canada.
+Once HRSDC has confirmed the job offer with a Labour Market Impact Assessment (LMIA), CIC will grant employment authorization for the company’s future employees to work in Canada.